zhang-yu-wei/InBedder/README.md

 <small>Credit DALL·E 3</small>

-# InBedder: Instruction-following Text Embedder
+# 🛌InBedder: Instruction-following Text Embedder

 This repository contains the code, dataset and pre-trained models for our paper [Answer is All You Need: Instruction-following Text Embedding via Answering the Question]().